Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Related Work

-Despite the need for insight into human movements to guide users in a precise and comfortable manner, such learning-based methods have rarely been applied to analyze a user's movements under the application of a robotic guide.
-During the blind navigation process, it is a challenge to model human movements accurately because several studies have shown that human movements are affected by several factors, such as the user's acceptance of a navigational aid~\cite{abdolrahmani2017embracing}, situational contexts~\cite{guerreiro2018context}, and environmental factors~\cite{kacorri2018environmental}.
-In~\cite{ohn2018modeling, moon2019prediction}, researchers developed a behavioral model for users under the guidance of a smartphone and a robotic guide, respectively, using the recurrent neural network (RNN) structures.
-However, such behavioral models have a limitation in that they are not reflected in practical guidance.
-For the case of non-learning-based methods, in~\cite{scheggi2016cooperative}, a robotic guide was developed that detects the user's position using a depth camera and reduces the moving speed to suit the user's intention.
-However, one limitation is that the user's position data only applies to slowing and lifting the pace, regardless of the guiding path.

-Compared to the previous studies that did not properly reflect human behavior to robot actions, our robotic guide uses a neural-network-based model to predict human movements and reflects this prediction data to select the next action of the robot for more precise and comfortable guidance.
+Predicting human trajectory is another important factor to guide users in a precise and comfortable manner.
+Especially, for the blind navigation scenario, it is challenging to predict human trajectories accurately because human movements are easily affected by several factors, such as the user's acceptance of a navigational aid~\cite{abdolrahmani2017embracing}, situational contexts~\cite{guerreiro2018context}, and environmental factors~\cite{kacorri2018environmental}.
+There have been several machine learning-based approaches to analyze behavior of a user moving with a mobile robot and predict the user's next trajectory~\cite{yan2018data, moon2019prediction, li2020data, akabane2021pedestrian}.
+However, how the learned user behavior model can be reflected in the navigational guidance of the robot and used to optimize the robot policy remains an open question.
+For an example of non-learning-based methods, Scheggi \textit{et al.}~\cite{scheggi2016cooperative} developed a robotic guide that detects the user's position using a depth camera and reduces the moving speed to suit the user's intention.
+One limitation of~\cite{scheggi2016cooperative} is that the user's position data only applies to slowing and lifting the pace.
+The robotic guide in our study uses a neural-network-based model to predict human movements and reflects this prediction data to select the next action of the robot for more precise and comfortable guidance.